 ACC 200 Introduction to Financial Accounting

 BUS 250 Organizational Behaviour

 BUS 280 Marketing

 BUS 341 Leadership Theory and Practice

 BUS 390 New Ventures and Social Entrepreneurship

+ECO 110 Microeconomics and Macroeconomics I

 6 credits in Business, Economics or Accounting at the 200-level or higher

 3 credits in Business, Economics or Accounting at the 300-level or higher

-Canadian Studies, Advisors: Dr. Rita Dirks, Dr. Kyle Jantzen, Dr. Joel Thiessen
+Canadian Studies, Advisor: Dr. Kyle Jantzen

 The Canadian Studies minor directs students to work in an interdisciplinary fashion to think holistically about Canadians and Canadian society.
 The Canadian Studies minor also guides students to think about Canada and its position relative to the world around it by studying Canada's influence on the rest of the world as well as the ways in which Canada is influenced by the rest of the world.
 Opportunities for travel study in Canada also exist that would give students an experiential and grounded appreciation for, and understanding of, Canadian politics, history, literature, culture, and social life.

 Canadian Studies

+18 credits

 EN 300 Canadian Literature from 1925

 HI 200 Canada since Confederation

 SO 340 Religion and Culture in Canada or SO 410 Religious Diversity in North America

+3 credits in Political Science at the senior level

+Two of the following: